Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 When using a key hierarchy, the [=leaf keys=] are typically delivered in-band in the media segments, using `moof/pssh` boxes, together with additional/updated license policy constraints.
 The exact implementation is [=DRM system=] specific and transparent to a DASH client.

-A key hierarchy is useful for broadcast scenarios where license requests are not possible at arbitrary times (e.g. when the system operates by performing nightly license updates).
+A key hierarchy is useful for broadcast scenarios where license requests are not possible at arbitrary times (e.g. when the system operates by performing nightly [=license=] updates).
 In such a scenario, this mechanism enables user access rights to be cryptographically enforced at program boundaries while still allowing for the rights to be re-evaluated when license requests are possible.

 ## Use of W3C Clear Key with DASH ## {#CPS-AdditionalConstraints-W3C}